 16.2 However you should always take a common sense approach and if you see any areas of risk that you think are not addressed then please bring it to the attention of the DPO.

 17. Foreign transfers of personal data

 17.1 Personal data must not be transferred outside the European Economic Area (EEA) unless the destination country ensures an adequate level of protection for the rights of the data subject in relation to the processing of personal data or we put in place adequate protections.
-This is mainly relevant to data held and accessed in Cloud-based services as well as some data processing the club may outsource.
+This is mainly relevant to data held and accessed in Cloud-based services as well as some data processing the association may outsource.

 17.2 These protections may come from special contracts we need to put in place with the recipient of the personal data, from them agreeing to be bound by specific data protection rules or due to the fact that the recipients own country’s laws provide sufficient protection.